Conflicts, Assortative Matching, and the Evolution of Signaling Norms: The Model and Analysis

 \subsection{Comparing Signaling and Non-Signaling Populations}

 Figure \ref{fig:Apart} shows the overlap of Figure \ref{fig:No_Signal} and Figure \ref{fig:Signal}, both of which have the same parameters.
 Looking at the first graph of Figure \ref{fig:Apart}, we can see that while $N^H_t/N_t$ is sufficiently small, the reproductive rate for the signaling high types is greater than the reproductive rate for the high types in the non-signaling population.
 This is because $V(H,H) - K > V(H,L)$.
 As a result, high types evolve faster within the signaling population compared to the high types in the non-signaling population.
 In the first graph of Figure \ref{fig:Apart}, we can see that it takes until period 10 before the high types in the non-signaling population reach the same reproductive rate of their counterparts in the signaling population.
 Because of this and because low types in the signaling population have a lower reproductive rate than low types in the non-signaling population, high types make up a larger proportion of the signaling population compared to the non-signaling population.
 Therefore, it takes a few more periods until the average reproductive rate across the non-signaling population surpasses that of the signaling population.
 Looking at the second graph in Figure \ref{fig:Apart}, we can see that although the reproductive rate of the non-signaling population surpasses that of the signaling population around period 13, the signaling population retains a population advantage until around period 21.
 This is because the signaling population builds a significant population advantage in the initial periods.
 However, once sufficient time has passed and both populations are essentially homogeneous with only high types left, the non-signaling population realizes a reproductive rate that is $K$ greater than that of the signaling population.
+The final graph in Figure \ref{fig:Apart} shows the difference in the type makeup of the two populations.
+Note that the greatest difference occurs shortly after the start of the evolution but then vanishes as high types eventually make up the entirety of both populations.